Grace Life Church

 In order to avoid the error and trap of legalism in all its forms and also avoid being deceived by emotion-based approaches to living your Christian life, it is vital that you know who God has made you in Christ.
 You need to know and embrace who you really are as a child of God.
 This is foundational to living a victorious Christian life!

 Please read the article "Your Wonderful Identity In Christ" to see in detail who you really are in Christ and all that you possess because you're united with Him.
 Because you're in Christ, you're a child of our heavenly Father!
 You've been forgiven of all your sins -- all past, present, and future sins!
 You are totally righteous!
 You have eternal life that can never be taken away!
 How great is all that!
 See how God's love and grace work in you to transform you to be more and more like Christ (Phil.
 1:6; Tit.
 2:11-13)!
 Learn how living under grace does not produce lazy Christians as some people believe will happen.
 No way!
+God's grace teaches us to say "No" to sin and teaches us to live godly lives!

 The Bible teaches us that living under grace produces saints who are focused and energized to serve Christ!